MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/miniport/ns-miniport-_pci_express_sec_uncorrectable_error_mask.md

 A ULONG representation of the contents of the PCI_EXPRESS_SEC_UNCORRECTABLE_ERROR_MASK structure.

-#### - DelayedTransactionDiscardTimerExpired

-A single bit that indicates that the reporting of the expiration of the delayed transaction discard timer is masked.

-#### - InternalBridgeError
+#### - TargetAbortOnSplitCompletion

-A single bit that indicates that the reporting of internal bridge errors is masked.
+A single bit that indicates that the reporting of target aborts on split completion is masked.

 #### - MasterAbortOnSplitCompletion